Metroid (video game): Release

-Officially defined as a scrolling shooter video game, Metroid was released by Nintendo for the Famicom Disk System in Japan on August 6, 1986.
-An arcade version of the game was released in August 1986 as part of Nintendo's PlayChoice-10.
-It was released on the Nintendo Entertainment System a year later on August 15, 1987, in North America, and on January 15, 1988, in Europe.
+Officially defined as a scrolling shooter game, Metroid was released by Nintendo for the Famicom Disk System in Japan on August 6, 1986.
+An arcade version of the game was released in July 1987 for Nintendo's PlayChoice-10 system.
+It was released on the Nintendo Entertainment System in North America in August 1987, and in Europe on January 15, 1988.

 Emulation

 The game was re-released several times via emulation.
 Linking the Game Boy Advance game Metroid Fusion (2002) with the GameCube's Metroid Prime (2002) using a link cable unlocks the full version of Metroid on the GameCube.
 The game is unlocked as a bonus upon completion of Metroid: Zero Mission (2004).
 A stand-alone version of Metroid for the Game Boy Advance, part of the Classic NES Series collection, was released in Japan on August 10, 2004, in North America on October 25, and in Europe on January 7, 2005.
 The game arrived on the Wii's Virtual Console in Europe and North America in 2007, and in Japan on March 4, 2008.
-Metroid was released for the Nintendo 3DS Virtual Console on March 1, 2012.
+Metroid was one of the ten NES games released as part of the Nintendo 3DS Ambassador Program for people who purchased the Nintendo 3DS prior to its first price drop.
+It was released in North America on August 31 and in Europe on September 1, 2011.
+Metroid was released for all 3DS owners on March 1, 2012.
+It was also one of the 30 games included on the NES Classic Edition, released in 2016.

 At E3 2010, Nintendo featured Metroid among NES and SNES games in a tech demo called Classic Games, to be released for the Nintendo 3DS.
 Nintendo of America president Reggie Fils-Aimé said "not to think of them as remakes".
 Miyamoto said that these classics might be using "new features in the games that would take advantage of the 3DS's capabilities".
-This was released as part of 3D Classics series which does not include Metroid.

 Remake

-The game was reimagined as Metroid: Zero Mission with a more developed backstory, enhanced graphics, and the same general game layout.
+In 2001, a remake, Metroid: Zero Mission, was released for the Game Boy Advance.
+It features an extended storyline, improved visuals, various new abilities, and revised level design.